Biosecurity – Weeds

 If Inverell Shire Council’s Authorised Officers believe that the owner/occupier of the land is failing in their biosecurity duty to control weeds on their land then they can issue a Biosecurity Direction to prevent, eliminate or minimise the biosecurity risk.
 Failure to comply with the biosecurity direction is an offence and could result in a penalty notice or prosecution.

-To see the current noxious weeds list and noxious weeds classifications please review the following documents and links.
+To see the regional prioritised weeds list and outcomes to demonstrate compliance with the general biosecurity duty please review the following documents and links.